 The New Zealand interRAI Research Network provides a platform for researchers, clinicians, and anyone interested in using interRAI data to form relationships and collaborate on research.
 The ultimate goal of the network is to use interRAI data to equitably improve clinical care, and personal experience, service development and quality improvement.

+The Network meets bi-monthly to present and discuss different research topics.
 If you wish to be part of this network, email interRAI@tas.health.nz with "interRAI Research Network" in the subject line.

 interRAI Research Network Terms of Reference (PDF, 139KB)